justin0979/natoursTS/README.md

+# Natours Project from Udemy course

+My `react-ts` configuration is used for development.

+Below is from that repositories `README.md`.

-# Base Development Envrionment with React
+## Base Development Envrionment with React

 Natours project from Udemy course:
 [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/)